0xste/0xste.github.io/_posts/2024-10-17-observability-primer-pt1-openmetrics.md

 One thing i've been heavily exposed to across a lot of organizations is general observability strategy

-I've worked with various SaaS providers including DataDog, AppDynamics, and the various native cloud offerings and hybrid packaged models like Elastic, as well as native cloud provider logging solutions like AWS CloudWatch and GCP StackDriver.
+I've worked with various SaaS offerings including DataDog, AppDynamics, and the various native cloud offerings and hybrid packaged models like Elastic, alongside various native cloud provider logging solutions like AWS CloudWatch and GCP StackDriver.

-I'm a big advocate of Open Source Software and have generally been a proponent of the OpenMetrics standard, Sketch Algorithms and general approach to lower cost monitoring using of time-series data structures.
+I'm a big advocate of Open Source Software and have generally been a proponent of the OpenMetrics standard, and the general approach to lower cost monitoring by pre-computing time-series data structures as opposed to indefinite storage of traditional log-based solutions with heavy indexing.

 Ultimately this has led to a few different open source contributions across projects largely in the web3 space, namely the Ethereum Prysm Client to participate in the execution layer of the network, and the MEV-Boost project a tool used by node operators to coordinate block preparation to extract rewards via relays.

-We'll talk a little about those contributions an how you might end up getting involved in OSS contributions like this in future, as well as a suggestion for some low hanging fruit in those repositories, but first in this post we'll start delving into the underlying wire format for OpenMetrics, and the implications of using this as a primary datasource for
+We'll talk a little about those contributions an how you might end up getting involved in OSS contributions like this in future, as well as a suggestion for some low hanging fruit in those repositories, but first in this post we'll start delving into the underlying wire format for OpenMetrics, and the implications of using this as a primary datasource for Prometheus.

 ## Caveats
 The aim of this is to not go into the underlying implementation, but more so into the standard and how it is used practically from an engineering perspective.